CADemons/Incufridge-App/README.md

 the internet and run commands on it.

 To run the program, download and install Java and run `./run.sh` (unix) or `.\run.batch` (windows).

+This is mostly the same code as for the Incufridge-Client, but when buttons are clicked, TCP events are sent instead of serial events.